 4.)
 Admit What You’re Feeling

 You can’t overcome imposter syndrome by ignoring your feelings and acting like everything is okay.
-It’s okay to feel this way sometimes.
+It’s okay to acknowledge your emotions

 Even very established entrepreneurs feel this way when they venture into something new.
 You have to be honest with yourself about how you’re feeling.